BlueBrain/nexus/src/main/paradox/docs/api/1.1/index.md

 # 1.1 (stable)

-@@@ note { .warning title="API preview" }

-The following documentation applies to the next version of Nexus, which is currently under active development.

-The API is subject to changes until its official release.

-@@@

 All Nexus services expose a RESTful interface over HTTP(S) for synchronous communication.
 The generally adopted transport format is JSON based, specifically [JSON-LD](https://json-ld.org/).

 The services operates on 3 primary types of resources: Organizations, Projects and Resources.
 Each of them is constrained by a set of [SHACL] constraints, grouped in what is called a Schema.